 Your aunt was the sun, our Shani-sunshine.

 Nurturing – Our bodies need the sun’s vitamins and you could call Shani, my vitamin D. If I was having a bad day, or I was walking alone in a parking lot, if I needed someone to talk to, Shani was only ever a phone call away.
 She loved to FaceTime with you and we would, daily.
+She was the first person to babysit you while I went to my six-week OB appointment and she took the sweetest pictures of you inside of your stocking.
 During the last phone conversation we had together, she commented on how sweet your little voice sounded and how much she missed you.
 We were making plans for her to come visit for your second birthday and how she thought I was ridiculous for wanting to rent a kangaroo.

 Shani and I would talk about our futures with one another; pool side, on the porch, sitting on her bed in the early hours of the morning.
 She always said she would carry children for me if I wouldn’t have been able to.
 She was so excited when I told her I was pregnant for you.
 She said that she would be the “cool aunt” that you could go and live with during your rambunctious, teenage years.
 She wanted you to be able to talk to her about your crushes and all the awkward things you wouldn’t want your mom knowing about.
 She threatened me by saying that she’d tell you all about my years in high school.
 She had plans to help pay for your college.
 She had plans to care for you and her future family.